The Magic of Bloom Filters

 Let's build this in Go.

-First, we need the "sheet of checkboxes".
-The simplest way to represent a bit array in Go might seem to be a boolean slice []bool, but that wastes an entire byte (8 bits) for a single True/False value! (eight times more memory than we need... ouch 😩).
-We could use a byte slice []byte, but for best performance on modern 64-bit architectures, we want to align our memory directly with the CPU word size.
+The simplest approach would be a boolean slice []bool, but that wastes an entire byte (8 bits) for a single True/False value — eight times more memory than necessary (ouch 😩).
+A []byte slice would be more efficient, but for best performance on modern 64-bit architectures, we want to align our memory directly with the CPU word size.
+Fetching a 64-bit word from memory and masking a single bit is something modern CPUs can do almost instantaneously.

 We will use a slice of atomic.Uint64.
-Fetching a 64-bit word from memory and masking a single bit is something modern CPUs can do almost instantaneously, and using atomics means we get concurrent safety for free — multiple goroutines can Add and Contains simultaneously without a mutex.
+Using atomics gives us concurrent safety for free — multiple goroutines can Add and Contains simultaneously without a mutex.
+This is important because in a real service, you'll have hundreds of goroutines hitting the filter concurrently.

 We also need to hold onto the size of our bitset (m), the number of hash functions we use (k), and the actual hashing function we want to invoke.